CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Method

-We then produce the segmentation maps $S \in [-1,1]^{N \times |\mathcal{T}|}$, by comparing the new features $\clippatch{}^{+}$ to each textual queries in $\mathcal{T}$.
-When using such consolidated features, we obtain more stable and accurate outputs as visible in \autoref{fig:abl-maskclip} and the high-frequency predictions observed in MaskCLIP are smoothed out, therefore showing the benefit of the pooling.
+\newlength{\mainpoolingheight} We then produce the segmentation maps $S \in [-1,1]^{N \times |\mathcal{T}|}$, by comparing the new features $\clippatch{}^{+}$ to each textual queries in $\mathcal{T}$.
+As shown in \cref{fig:abl-maskclip}, when using such consolidated features, we obtain more accurate outputs and the high-frequency predictions observed in MaskCLIP are smoothed out, showing the benefit of the pooling.